 - CBS's 60 Minutes

 - Dateline on NBC

 These types of newscasts deliver in-depth coverage of news events by investigating subjects of all kinds.
 News correspondents probe trends, crimes, conflicts, and issues of interest to present long segments, and sometimes full one- or two-hour broadcasts, as news packages usually run for 1:15 to 2:00 in length.
 This type of news presentation is best for complicated stories or ones that have multiple interviews.
 In the case of magazine-style news programming, packages can be 20 minutes or longer.

 Structure and Script

-By also indicating the tone and feelings that are to be conveyed, the emotional component to a newscast can start to take shape.
+By also indicating the tone and feel that are to be conveyed, the emotional component of a newscast can start to take shape.
 Once the full package script is complete, the reporter is ready to go into a sound booth and record voice-overs.